Raspberry Pi Pico (RP2040) SRAM and Flash Programming

 }

-This causes the uf2 file to contain the 0x20000000 as target address.
+This causes the uf2 file to use the 0x20000000 as target address.
 Therefore, the bootloader will copy the content of the uf2 file (which is our program) to address 0x20000000.
 For RP2040, this address is mapped to SRAM.

 The SRAM is volatile.
 Once the power is lost, its content is lost.